joshuaati/joshuaati/README.md

 ### Hi there 👋
 I'm Joshua, I am a Data Analyst in Nigeria currently pursuing knowledge in Data Engineering.
 I have a passion for Python and providing Data driven insights to businesses.

-- 🌱 I’m currently learning Data Engineering by taking cocurses on DataCamp and Data Engineering Zoomcamp by DataTalks
+- 🌱 I’m currently learning Data Engineering by taking courses on DataCamp and Data Engineering Zoomcamp by DataTalks
+- 👯 I’m looking to collaborate on projects that involve big data.
+Preferably using PySpark, AIrflow and any Cloud Services such as GCP or AWS

 <!--
 **joshuaati/joshuaati** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.